Mimi's Organic Eats » Recipes » Cookies

 - Bake for 9 to 11 minutes or until the centers look set and lightly golden brown.
 Allow to cool completely on the baking sheets.

 - To make the filling: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar, heavy whipping cream, and vanilla extract.
-Mix on low until combined, then speed mixer up to high and whip for 1 minute or until light and fluffy.
+Mix on low until combined, then speed mixer up to high and whip for 2 to 3 minutes or until light and fluffy.
 Transfer to a piping bag with Ateco tip #827.

-- Turn over every other cookie so they are paired up.
+- Turn over every other cookie so they are paired up on the cookie sheet.
 Pipe a swirl of icing onto the turned over cookies and sandwich with the other one.

 - Store in an airtight container in the fridge for up to 7 days.